FeatureBaseDB/pdk/kafka/README.md

 ## Querying the Data

-Once the data in Kafka is ingested by Pilosa, normal Pilosa operations can be used.
+Once the data in Kafka is ingested by Pilosa, Pilosa can be operated as usual.
 For a complete guide to the query operations in the official Pilosa clients, please see the following:

 * [Go](https://github.com/pilosa/go-pilosa)